statmike/Resampling-Methods-in-SAS-Viya/readme.md

 Have something to add?
 Just fork it, change it, and create a pull request!

 Have comments, questions, suggestions?
 Just use the issues feature

-## Notes - Move to Project in Github

-dependency flow:
-resample - defineActionSet.sashdat
-  example 1
-  walkthroughs - make sure changes to defineAction are reflected here
-    wiki (these will reference row numbers)

-readme:
-  what this repo is
-  overview of files
-  links to wiki for deeper details, methodology, references, etc

-wiki
-  almost like a class teaching and illustrating methods code walkthroughs for documentation

-  todo:
-  how is double bootstrap spelled (hyphen?) is cas upper or lower case? test studio interactive with saving value between proc cas submission with and without quit statements. edit walkthrough distributed data add diagnostics at end of walkthroughs explain bss as function of nthreads - show code to get _nthreads_
-    consider adding option to specify number of resamples and have code figure out bss create wiki pages with walkthrough code explained in detail first a a walkthrough page explaining why mpp for this - and point to walkthrough of dist data wiki page describing bootstrap in pictures using notation of book main wiki page point to efron award point out everything is in actions so portable to api's - link to documentation